A PCP is a popular financing method for private users.

 The main benefit for most people is that the monthly repayments and term of the agreement are lower than conventional Hire Purchase or a Personal Loan.
 PCP is also promoted as a means of protecting you against vehicle depreciation, but in reality the extra protection is unlikely to be called upon.

 You pay an initial deposit – typically the equivalent of three months payments.
 Then you make fixed monthly payments.
 The payments are invariably lower than those of a hire purchase scheme.

-Then, at the end of the contract, you have four options:
+Then, at the end of the contract, you have three options:

 The monthly repayments are lower because of the Guaranteed Future Value (GFV).
 As part of the process of calculating the repayments, the lender estimates what they think the car might be worth at the end of the contract.
 Then, using that information, the lender sets a minimum figure at which they guarantee the car will be worth.
 That’s called the ‘guaranteed future value’ (GFV).
 The GFV, along with any deposit you pay, will be deducted from the price of the vehicle and your monthly payments are then calculated on the balance, plus interest on the balance and interest only on the GFV.
 So your monthly payments are lower because you’re not repaying the GFV during the agreement.
 What happens with the GFV is explained above in the ‘How a PCP works’ section above.

 How can I get the payments even lower?

 There are a number of ways to lower the monthly payment.
 You can put more deposit down, or extend the contract period.
 But one important way is to ensure the contract mileage is correct.
 In other words, that the number of miles on which the contract is based is the same as the amount of mileage you intend to cover.
 The GFV is based on the anticipated mileage.
 If you base the contract on less mileage, the GFV will be higher which means your monthly payments will be lower.